txrnqt/QuestNavTxrnqt/README.md

 - Click on the newly imported project
 - Wait for Unity to compile assets and open the main interface

-### Install the Git for Unity plugin

-Git for Unity is included in the project, but you may need to re-initialize it the first time that the project is imported.

-- Open the asset manager by selecting `Asset Store > My Assets`
-- Remove and reinstall the `Git for Unity` and `Git for Unity UI` packages
-- Close and open Unity
-- Git for Unity should now detect your forked repository

 ### Install the MessagePack plugin for Unity

 This package is required by the C# Network Tables library.